 She eventually weaved her love of storytelling into her love of music, deciding to write and release a pop EP, The Moon Also Rises, in early 2017.
 Besides performing the set at New York’s The Bitter End, she made Women of Substance’s #1 New and Noteworthy award winning podcast three times, and was named a semi-finalist in the International Songwriting Competition and Unsigned Only Music Competition.

 More recently, Galante has been working on compositions in the contemporary classical genre, and has had the opportunity to collaborate with many amazing ensembles and performers, most notably So Percussion and the Walden School Players.

 In early 2019, she was commissioned to compose a vocal piece for the second annual Music and Words series at the University of Baltimore.
-She was also more recently commissioned to compose a piece for a percussion duo to be premiered at the University of Wisconsin – Madison in March of 2020.
 Other pieces of hers have been performed at the Princeton Record Exchange, NYU, Small World Coffee Shop, and the Peabody Institute of the Johns Hopkins University, where she currently studies composition under the instruction of Dr. Oscar Bettison.
 She is also pursuing a second BM in Recording Arts and Sciences.
 Upcoming projects include collaborations with a violin/saxophone duo, a flute/percussion duo, and saxophone/percussion/piano trio.